Roger Bresnahan: New York Giants (1902–1908)

+Managerial career

 St. Louis Cardinals (1909–1912)

 The Giants obtained younger and faster players in 1909; McGraw had Chief Meyers ready to succeed Bresnahan at catcher.
 Stanley Robison of the St. Louis Cardinals became interested in hiring Bresnahan to be a player-manager.
 As McGraw did not want to block Bresnahan from the opportunity, the Giants traded Bresnahan to the Cardinals for Red Murray, Bugs Raymond and Admiral Schlei after the 1908 season.
 Bresnahan led the Cardinals, who won only 49 games in 1908, to 54 wins in 1909 and 63 wins in 1910.
 Attendance increased from 205,000 fans in 1908 to 299,000 fans in 1909, and 355,000 fans in 1910.

 Grateful for the improvement at the box office, Robison signed Bresnahan to a five-year contract to manage the team for a salary of $10,000 per season ($ in current dollar terms), plus ten percent of the club's profits.
 Robison died in March 1911, and ownership of the team transferred to Helene Hathaway Britton, his niece.

-On July 11, 1911, with the Cardinals only three games out of first place, the team was involved in a train wreck while riding the Federal Express from Philadelphia to Boston.
-Fourteen passengers were killed after the train derailed and plunged down an 18 ft embankment outside Bridgeport, Connecticut.
-None of the Cardinals were seriously injured, due to a fortuitous pre-trip change in the location of their Pullman car, requested by Bresnahan.
-The Cardinals helped remove bodies and rescue the injured.
+On July 11, 1911, with the Cardinals only 4.5 games out of first place, the team was involved in a train wreck while riding the Federal Express to Boston.
+Fourteen people were killed after the train derailed and plunged down an 18 ft embankment outside Bridgeport, Connecticut.
+None of the Cardinals were seriously injured, due to a fortuitous change in the location of their two Pullman cars, requested by Bresnahan.
+The Cardinals helped rescue the injured and remove bodies.

 Bresnahan and Britton feuded publicly in 1912, as the Cardinals fell to sixth place in the NL.
 The Cardinals fired Bresnahan after the 1912 season due to various arguments Bresnahan had with Britton, including over Bresnahan's desire to sell Miller Huggins to another franchise.
 Britton cited decreased profits as a sign that Bresnahan was uninterested in the job.
 Huggins succeeded Bresnahan as Cardinals' manager, as she preferred Huggins' "gentlemanly" manner, as opposed to Bresnahan's rougher personality.
-Brenahan hired an attorney to obtain the remainder of his salary.
+Bresnahan hired an attorney to obtain the remainder of his salary.
 He eventually settled the lawsuit against Britton for $20,000 ($ in current dollar terms).

-Later career (1913–1931)
+Chicago Cubs (1913–1915)

 Following his termination by the Cardinals, the NL declared Bresnahan a free agent.
 He signed a three-year contract with the Cubs, receiving $10,000 ($ in current dollar terms) per season with a $25,000 signing bonus ($ in current dollar terms).
 He served as player-manager for the Cubs in 1915, but was released when his batting average slipped.
-As the rival Federal League collapsed and the Cubs merged with the Chicago Whales of the Federal League, the Cubs decided to replace Bresnahan with Whales manager Joe Tinker.